Climate activist dies after setting himself on fire outside of US Supreme Court

 Mr Bruce ran a portrait photo studio in Boulder, and his social media account was filled with posts about the environment and Buddhism.

-He also left a cryptic post on his Facebook page with a fire emoji and the date of his death 4/22/2022 a year before his death.
+He also left a cryptic post on his Facebook page with a fire emoji and the date of his death 4/22/2022.
+The post appears to have been edited a few days before his death.

 Dr K. Kritee, a Buddhist priest from Boulder, wrote on Twitter that Mr Bruce had been planning to self-immolate for at least a year.